Ahmed-Hekal-01/Senya/README.md

-# 🌍 Corita Travel Guide
+# 🌍 croatia Travel Guide

-An Android app designed to help travelers explore **Corita** by providing useful information about the city, its culture, attractions, and the best time to visit.
+An Android app designed to help travelers explore **croatia** by providing useful information about the city, its culture, attractions, and the best time to visit.
 The app offers quick insights, photos, and travel tips for anyone planning a trip.

 ---

 ## ✨ Features
-- 📖 **City Facts** – Learn interesting facts about Corita.
+- 📖 **City Facts** – Learn interesting facts about croatia
 - 🏙️ **City Descriptions** – Short guides about history, culture, and must-see attractions.
 - 🖼️ **Photos** – Beautiful images showcasing the city.
 - 📅 **Best Time to Visit** – Recommended months and seasons for travel.